mirror/dd-wrt/src/router/python/Doc/reference/datamodel.rst

 class' :attr:`~object.__dict__`.

-.. method:: object.__get__(self, instance, owner)
+.. method:: object.__get__(self, instance, owner=None)

-   Called to get the attribute of the owner class (class attribute access) or of an instance of that class (instance attribute access). *owner* is always the owner class, while *instance* is the instance that the attribute was accessed through, or ``None`` when the attribute is accessed through the *owner*.
-This method should return the (computed) attribute value or raise an :exc:`AttributeError` exception.
+   Called to get the attribute of the owner class (class attribute access) or of an instance of that class (instance attribute access).
+The optional *owner* argument is the owner class, while *instance* is the instance that the attribute was accessed through, or ``None`` when the attribute is accessed through the *owner*.

+   This method should return the computed attribute value or raise an :exc:`AttributeError` exception.

+   :PEP:`252` specifies that :meth:`__get__` is callable with one or two arguments.
+Python's own built-in descriptors support this specification;
+   however, it is likely that some third-party tools have descriptors that require both arguments.
+Python's own :meth:`__getattribute__` implementation always passes in both arguments whether they are required or not.

 .. method:: object.__set__(self, instance, value)

    Called to set the attribute on an instance *instance* of the owner class to a new value, *value*.

+   Note, adding :meth:`__set__` or :meth:`__delete__` changes the kind of descriptor to a "data descriptor".
+See :ref:`descriptor-invocation` for more details.

 .. method:: object.__delete__(self, instance)